cypherium/ContractExample/README.md

 ![](./smart_contract_tuto3.jpeg)

-If an error is reported, make sure to double check your work up to this point to find your error.

 ## Execute smart contract
----

 After deploying the HelloWorld Smart Contract according to the above diagram, you can click [Get contract info], [From's Balance], [To's Balance], [Transfer] to perform related smart contract executions.

 ## Smart contracts​ ​development
----

 Smart contracts are divided into token smart contracts and general smart contracts.

 The Cypherium token smart contract follows the Ethereum ERC20 standard and requires the following fixed structure: